tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 associated with `suite`.

 encrypted_sni
-: The original ServerNameList from the "server_name" extension, padded and AEAD-encrypted using cipher suite "suite" and with the key generated as described below.
+: The ClientESNIInner structure, AEAD-encrypted using cipher suite "suite" and the key generated as described below.
 {:br}

 For servers (in EncryptedExtensions), this extension contains the following